 The BASEL III - pillar 3 disclosures contained herein relate to Barclays Bank Plc.
-India Branches (herein also referred to as the 'Bank') for the half year ended September 30, 2013.
+India Branches (herein also referred to as the 'Bank') for the year ended March 31, 2014.
 Barclays Bank Plc - Indian Branches (the "Bank") is a branch of Barclays Bank Plc, which is incorporated in the United Kingdom with limited liability.
 Barclays Bank Plc.
 (UK) (the "Group") is regulated by its home regulator, viz.
 Prudential Regulatory Authority (PRA), in the United Kingdom (UK).
 The Bank has been operating in India since 1990 and has now 6 branches (excluding 1 service branch).
 The Bank operations are conducted in accordance with the banking license granted by the Reserve Bank of India (RBI) under the Banking Regulation Act 1949.